Battle of Breitenfeld (1631)

-The Battle of Breitenfeld (Note: Schlacht bei Breitenfeld; Slaget vid Breitenfeld, also known as the First Battle of Breitenfeld or Battle of Leipzig) took place during the Thirty Years' War on 17 September 1631 near Breitenfeld, Leipzig, in modern Saxony.
-A combined Swedish-Saxon army led by Gustavus Adolphus and John George I, Elector of Saxony defeated an Imperial-Catholic League Army under Johann Tserclaes, Count of Tilly.
+The Battle of Breitenfeld (Note: Schlacht bei Breitenfeld; Slaget vid Breitenfeld, also known as the First Battle of Breitenfeld or Battle of Leipzig), 17 September 1631, took place during the Thirty Years' War outside Breitenfeld, Leipzig, in modern Saxony.
+In one of the most significant battles of the war, a combined Swedish-Saxon force defeated an army made up of Imperial and Catholic League troops.

-Swedish intervention in the Thirty Years' War began in June 1630 when nearly 18,000 troops under Gustavus Adolphus landed in Pomerania, financed by French subsidies.
-In early 1631, Tilly invaded Saxony after John George I made an alliance with Gustavus Adolphus.
-The combined Swedish-Saxon force of around 40,150 marched on Leipzig where Tilly's army of 31,400 was based.
+Swedish intervention in the Thirty Years' War began in June 1630 when nearly 18,000 soldiers under Gustavus Adolphus landed in Pomerania.
+He made an alliance with John George I, Elector of Saxony, prompting an invasion of Saxony in early 1631 by Imperial troops led by Johann Tserclaes, Count of Tilly.
+The combined Swedish-Saxon force marched on Leipzig where Tilly was based.

-At the start of the battle, the Saxons were routed by Tilly's cavalry, which then combined with his infantry in an attempt to envelop the Swedish army.
+At the start of the battle, the Saxon troops were routed by Tilly's cavalry, which then combined with his infantry in an attempt to envelop the Swedish army.
 The Swedes regrouped and launched a series of counterattacks, forcing Tilly to retreat with substantial losses.
-The victory allowed Gustavus Adolphus to launch a campaign into southern Germany.
+Victory allowed the Swedes to launch a campaign into southern Germany.